 PKU is inherited as a “recessive disorder.”
-In recessive disorders, both the mother and father are “carriers,” and do not have any symptoms of the disorder (see diagram).
+In recessive disorders, both the mother and father are “carriers,” and do not have any symptoms of the disorder.
 With each pregnancy there is a 1 in 4 (25%) chance that the infant will be affected.
 A genetic counselor can help explain the inheritance of PKU and the risks to future infants.

-PKU can be screened for at birth through a simple blood test, referred to as Newborn screening (NBS).
+PKU can be screened for at birth through a simple blood test, referred to as newborn screening (NBS).
 NBS for PKU began in the US in the 1960s.
 It is important that an infant is diagnosed and managed with diet within days after birth to prevent permanent negative effects from PKU.
-For more details on newborn screening (NBS) in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, see https://www.raredisorders.ca/.
+For more details on NBS in the US, visit https://newbornscreening.hrsa.gov/your-state; for information on NBS in Canada, visit https://www.raredisorders.ca/.